A ‘potentially dangerous’ asteroid the size of a blue whale will cross Earth’s orbit

 This Friday, a “potentially dangerous” asteroid according to NASA will cross Earth’s orbit.
 It is as big as a blue whale, but poses absolutely no danger to Earth.

 A “potentially dangerous” asteroid is heading towards Earth and will pass into Earth’s orbit this Friday.
-However, there is nothing to worry about.
+However, there is nothing to worry regarding.
 This asteroid poses no danger to our planet.
 With an estimated diameter between 13 and 28 metersit is much smaller than the two skyscraper-sized asteroids that passed by Earth two weeks ago.

 The asteroid Ida